 Helen is Executive Officer for the Office of the Deputy Vice Chancellor (Research and Innovation).
 In this role Helen is responsible for providing high level advice, analysis and support to the Deputy Vice Chancellor (Research and Innovation), including the management of business and projects, to ensure the effective operation of the Office of the Deputy Vice Chancellor (Research and Innovation).

-Helen is the Research Manager with the English Language and Foundation Studies Centre, University of Newcastle, Australia.
-Helen is responsible for overseeing, managing and supporting the Centre’s research activities.
-Within this role, Helen works to implement the Centre’s research plan and foster a research culture within the Centre.
+Helen was previously the Research Manager with the English Language and Foundation Studies Centre, University of Newcastle, Australia.
+Helen was responsible for overseeing, managing and supporting the Centre’s research activities.
+Within this role, Helen worked to implement the Centre’s research plan and foster a research culture within the Centre.
 Helen was the Journal Manager for International Studies in Widening Participation - an open access journal established by the English Language and Foundation Studies Centre and the Centre of Excellence for Equity in Higher Education.
 Helen was also member of the Editorial Board of The Qualitative Report from 2013 to 2017.

 Helen has previously worked as an Executive Officer and Research Centre Manager with the University of Sydney, Department of Rural Health in Broken Hill.
 In this role Helen was involved in managing the business of the UDRH, including managing contracts, HR and budgets and monitoring funding agreements.
 Prior to this, Helen worked in senior roles in a number of government departments and she has also worked as a Solicitor, mainly in the area of commercial law.

 Helen has an MBA and a law degree and is also admitted as a Solicitor of the High Court of Australia and the NSW Supreme Court.
 She has a Master of Qualitative Health Research and has a Bachelor of Social Science (Psychology).